mtusnio/CreatorProjects/Readme.md

 5. Once the image's been flashed create a symbolic link to work around the interpreter not working: ln -s ld-musl-mipsel-sf.so.1 ld-musl-mips.so.1

 ## Projects

+### Fan

+A simple C application which enables PWM fan control using a joystick

+### Temperature server

+Python HTTP server which reports temperature read from the Thermo3 click